Bryan Harsin: Texas

 After the 2010 season, Harsin moved to the University of Texas in Austin for the 2011 and 2012 seasons and was the primary play-caller for the Longhorns, paired with Major Applewhite as co-offensive coordinators.
 During this time he also served as quarterbacks coach for the Longhorns.

 Arkansas State

 Harsin became the 29th head coach at Arkansas State University in Jonesboro on December 12, 2012, succeeding Gus Malzahn, who left for Auburn after just one season.
 Because Malzahn and his predecessor Hugh Freeze left after just one season in Jonesboro, Harsin's contract at Arkansas State included a $1.75 million buyout clause.

-Harsin led the Red Wolves to a 7–5 record in 2013 and a share of the Sun Belt Conference title with a 5–2 record.
-They earned a berth in the GoDaddy Bowl against Ball State University on January 5.
+Harsin led the Red Wolves to a 7–5 regular season record in 2013 and a share of the Sun Belt Conference title with a 5–2 record.
+The Red Wolves earned a berth in the 2014 GoDaddy Bowl against Ball State on January 5, a 23–20 victory.